BY INVITATION ONLY

 for continued conversation and community support between calls.

-This is a group that I offer by invitation and interview ONLY...
+This is a group that we offer by invitation and interview ONLY...

 And it is limited to no more than 12 people.